 After lots of planning, you are now ready to start your public relations link-building campaign and track the results.
 In order to evaluate your success, you’ll need to look at things like open rates, click-through rates, and bounce rates.
 This is usually a simple task unless you’re scared of statistics or aren’t very good at dealing with data.

 Don’t be ignore the fine print or statistics that don’t directly relate to ROI.
 The smallest details can come in handy when you’re trying to understand what worked and what didn’t go very well with your link-building strategy.
 Simply analyzing the results of your email outreach will allow you to identify how to improve the next campaign.
 The proof is in the pudding when it comes to effectiveness.

 During your evaluation, you might find that emails containing emoticons get opened more.
 If that’s the case, then make sure you throw a few emoticons into your emails.
 Similarly, embedding an infographic in an email rather than delivering it as a file may lead to more clicks.
 You can’t pull these insights out of thin air, so make sure you invest enough time into understanding the results of your campaign.

 Doing link building for your brand might seem overwhelming at first, but it’s really all about relationship building.
 By identifying people whose niche aligns with yours and connecting with them in an engaging way, you can improve your link-building strategy.
-Remember that the responses you get will vary depending on the kind of outreach you do, who you contact, the industry you target, and various other factors.
+Remember that the responses you get will vary.
+These responses depend on the kind of outreach you do, who you contact, and the industry you target.
 Over time and with enough practice, your media outreach will generate better and better results.